Osha (A Song of Ice and Fire)

 Osha is a fictional character created by George R. R. Martin, appearing in the A Song of Ice and Fire series, and in its HBO television adaptation, Game of Thrones.
 In the television series, she was portrayed by Natalia Tena.
 In the novels, Osha serves as a relatively minor character who continuously helps the Stark children, Bran and Rickon, after becoming a prisoner and later servant at Winterfell.
 In the television series, she serves as a major character during the early seasons of the show, with a similar background to her novel counterpart.

 In the novels, Osha was first introduced in A Game of Thrones (1996) as a wildling woman from Beyond the Wall who worships the Old Gods of the Forest.
 Attempting to flee from the Others (known as the White Walkers in the television series), she ventures south of the Wall to escape the potential war that is about to come.
-However, Osha is initially sparred by the Starks of Winterfell, and temporarily imprisoned by them due to her wild nature.
+However, Osha is initially spared by the Starks of Winterfell, and temporarily imprisoned by them due to her wild nature.
 She later gains the trust of the people of Winterfell, and eventually befriends Bran and Rickon Stark, and acts as their guardian.
 Osha later returns in A Clash of Kings (1998) and helps the Stark boys flee from Theon Greyjoy and survive the Sack of Winterfell.
 She then makes the decision to escort Rickon to safety while Bran heads north, and puts Maester Luwin out of his misery.
 Although her whereabouts remain unknown for some time, she is mentioned several times in A Storm of Swords (2000) and A Feast for Crows (2005).
 In A Dance with Dragons (2011), it is revealed that Osha, Rickon, and Shaggydog are currently seeking refuge at Skagos.

 The character served a minor role in the books, but her role became much more prominent in the television series.
 Osha held a strong reputation during her initial appearances in the first three seasons of the HBO adaptation, before being written out of the next two.
 The character returned in the season 6 episode "Oathbreaker" and was subsequently killed off in the next episode by Ramsay Bolton.
 Osha's death was the subject to mixed and negative criticism mainly due to her promising buildup in season 3, and how quickly the scene occurred.
-Tena's performance as Osha received praise from Martin himself, who preferred the character in the show over his original interpretation.
+However, the character in the television series received a positive response from critics, who cited Osha as one of the show's more intriguing characters, praising her story arc, likable personality, and development.
+Tena's performance as Osha also received praise from Martin himself, who preferred the character in the show over his original interpretation.